TortugaLabs/msys-ows/README.md

 ## msys-init

-If telnet is active (i.e. factory reset), then Initializes root user and copies configuration files.
+If telnet is active (i.e. factory reset), then itnitializes root user and copies configuration files.
 Copies configuration files and then runs deploy.

 This script can be used for initialization and later for